 One more thing about using bits, don’t try to take off too much wood in one pass.
 Make several passes taking a little more wood with each pass.
 Pay attention to the grain of the wood (that is covered in most books on routing) with a final pass just shaving and making for a very smooth finish.
 My personal rule is to cut no more than 1/8 th of an inch per pass.
 The larger the bit, the slower you should set the speed control.

 11) The most useful item I own for my saws is a Wixey digital angle gauge, which allows me to set up all my saws to exact angles (eg: 90 degrees to the table).
 It wasn't until I started being meticulous about this that my projects started working out right.
 These are about $30 on Amazon.
 I also have a Wixey digital height gauge on my planer—a real joy to use.

 I have a Bosch 10 inch compound sliding miter saw that I also love, but use it mainly for cross cutting long pieces, but its ability to cut at precise angles is wonderful.
-I use this saw more for construction projects than fine projects.
+I use this saw more for construction projects than fine woodworking projects.
 I used a shower curtain suspended around this saw to help control the sawdust.
 It helps some.
 The other hint on a sliding miter saw is to make the first cut pulling the blade toward you, not too deep.
 Then push down and back.
 The first cut makes a little channel so the sawdust has a path back into the shower curtain.

 12) Pocket Hole jig and construction.
 Although there are many ways to make cabinets and face frames, I have found that pocket hole screws have really made making them easier.
 Just remember, coarse threads for soft woods, fine thread for hard woods, and I find the square head easier to drive correctly than the Phillips type.
 My Kreg pocket hole jig is mounted on a chunk of plywood that I can clamp down.
 The thing makes a lot of sawdust so dust collection is a good idea.
 I also find that with careful, exact 90 degree end cuts to the wood, the pocket hole approach produces absolutely square cabinets and face frames.
 You’ll want a couple of face clamps and a Kreg right angle clamp if you use pocket hole joinery on cases.
 There are many helpful videos on this jig and it is not very expensive as tools go.